by Santorini Dave • Updated: October 3, 2018

 - There’s 15,000 square feet of meeting space on three floors.
 Companies and events can buy out the entire hotel.

-- The W is free of gaming and smoking, although the casino floor of the SLS is a quick walk away.
+- The Grand Tower is free of gaming and smoking, although the casino floor of the SLS is a quick walk away.
 The best restaurants at the SLS include Bazaar Meat (an eclectic steakhouse by Jose Andres), Katsuya (Japanese), Cleo (Mediterranean), Umami Burger (with an outdoor beer garden and sports book.)

 - Resort fee is $35 and includes WiFi, phone calls and access to the spa and fitness center.
-The W makes a point to be very pet friendly and offers welcome toys and treats for dogs at check-in.
+The Grand Tower makes a point to be very pet friendly and offers welcome toys and treats for dogs at check-in.
 Up to two dogs are allowed up to 40 lbs. with an additional charge of $125 per stay.
 Valet and self-parking (at the SLS garage) are free.

 Golden Nugget – Best Downtown Hotel